LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Cacti.md

 - One of these mentorship projects involves a major change to the Cacti code base and architecture, namely the integration of the Cactus and Weaver modules into a common and comprehensive set of capabilities for cross-network operations.
 A first-cut version of these common COPM modules is [close to being merged](https://github.com/hyperledger-cacti/cacti/pull/3546) into the main branch.
 - There was a lot of work done on the SATP-Hermes framework (part of the IETF standardization compliance work) in the past quarter (see the [satp-dev](https://github.com/hyperledger-cacti/cacti/tree/satp-dev) branch).
   * The SATP-Weaver-Relay framework (the other sample implementation of the SATP standard under Cacti) did not make any progress since the [May 23 workshop](https://lf-hyperledger.atlassian.net/wiki/spaces/events/pages/21794363/Standardizing+DLT+Interoperation+Implementing+IETF+Secure+Asset+Transfer+Protocol+in+Hyperledger+Cacti), but we hope to get more code contributions in the future, especially after the IETF published official RFCs.
+- We successfully removed outdated and deprecated connector plugins from the project that lacked OpenAPI compatibility.
+- The Ledger Browser plugin (GUI) was fully redesigned to enhance extensibility and improve the user interface.
+Additionally, we significantly expanded and refined the documentation to improve the onboarding experience and simplify project setup for new users.

 # Current Plans